zinx28/FortServer/README.md

 # About
 - Supports HTTP and HTTPS!
 - Aiming to support S3 - S15
+- Arena UI/Playlists!
+S8 - S23 (Working....
+Not For Prod)
 - Save the world (STW) is aimed at the very end and might never actually be implemented

 # HTTP